 MSW and CASC minor students may use rooms B742 & B710 on a first come, first served basis when they are not reserved.
-To utilize the room, go to the atrium level information desk to request access.
-These rooms will eventually have a keypad on the door.
-The code to the room will be emailed to all MSW and CASC students.
-To request the code, email studentroomrequests@umich.edu.
+To gain access to these rooms go to the Atrium Level Information desk.
 Students are asked to share the room and limit usage to a maximum of 2 hours.
 The room must be vacated if a student or group has reserved the room.